Specialist schools with ECE services

-There are some special schools that can provide early childhood education (ECE) services if your child is deaf or hard of hearing, blind or has low vision.
+There are some specialist schools that can provide early childhood education (ECE) services if your child is deaf or hard of hearing, blind or has low vision.

 - Can my child attend a special school, and how do I apply?

 - Schools for children who are deaf or hard of hearing

 - Schools for children who are blind or have low vision